kodok13/Label-Free-RLVR/README.md

-# A Collection of Label-free Reinforcement Learning Papers
+# Awesome Label-free Reinforcement Learning Papers

 By [Qingyang Zhang](qingyangzhang.github.io) and Haitao Wu.
 If there are any papers I missed, please let me know!